 "Be on the lookout for what is new and interesting.
 Take time to use your intuition to interpret what you have discovered to generate great ideas.
 Focus and direct your ideas on creating value for your (internal & external) customer."
 (Richard Branson)

 "Creativity is characterized by the ability to perceive the world in new ways, find hidden patterns, make connections between seemingly unrelated phenomena and generate solutions."
+(Steve Jobs)

-(Steve Jobs) to resonate "It resonates with me," he said when I asked why he likes it. to orchestrate It's a really well orchestrated event.
-The Web - the Internet
+to orchestrate It's a really well orchestrated event.